GuillermoAstorgaCalvo/screaming-architecture-starter/docs/structure.md

 # Optional directories not yet implemented:
 # - scripts/, storybook/, seo/, workers/, assets/
 # These can be added when needed as the application grows
-# Note: types/ directory exists with ui.ts; additional type files can be added as needed
+# Note: types/ directory exists with ui/ subdirectory for organized UI types; additional type files can be added as needed
 │
 ├── public/
 │ ├── manifest.json                    # PWA manifest with app metadata, icons, display config